3top1a/alkoholiq/DESIGN.md

 ## Lower Intermediate Representation (LIR)

 Due to the design of brainfuck, several limitations are imposed on the design of further passes.
-For example, the absence of jump instructions means function calls must be implemented as a recursive match case statement.
+For example, the absence of jump instructions means function calls must be implemented as a series of if statements and a global "function pointer".

 The memory layout looks like this: